Jalen Brunson: Clutch Player of the Year and Eastern Conference finalist (2024–2025)

-On May 1, Brunson scored 40 points and hit the game-winning three-pointer to seal the Knicks' series-clinching 116–113 Game 6 victory over the Detroit Pistons in the first round of the NBA playoffs.
-On May 12, Brunson recorded 39 points, 5 rebounds, and 12 assists in a 121–113 Game 4 victory, helping the Knicks take a 3–1 series lead over the Boston Celtics in the Eastern Conference Semifinals.
+On May 1, Brunson scored 40 points and hit the game-winning three-pointer to seal the Knicks' series-clinching 116–113 game 6 victory over the Detroit Pistons in the first round of the NBA playoffs.
+On May 12, Brunson recorded 39 points, 5 rebounds, and 12 assists in a 121–113 game 4 victory, helping the Knicks take a 3–1 series lead over the Boston Celtics in the Eastern Conference semifinals.
 He became the highest scorer in fourth quarters through the first 10 games of a playoffs since 1997, eclipsing Kobe Bryant and Stephen Curry.
+This marked the first time the Knicks franchise had reached the Eastern Conference Finals since 2000 against the 1999–2000 Indiana Pacers after losing in the conference semi-finals the prior two seasons and 2013.

-On May 21, in Game 1 of the Eastern Conference Finals, Brunson scored 43 points in a 138–135 overtime loss to the Indiana Pacers.
+On May 21, in game 1 of the Eastern Conference finals, Brunson scored 43 points in a 138–135 overtime loss to the 2024–25 Indiana Pacers.
 With the performance, he recorded his 8th 40-point playoff game as a Knick, passing Bernard King for the most in franchise history, and tied Patrick Ewing with his 18th 30-point playoff game as a Knick.
-On May 23, In Game 2 of the Eastern Conference Finals, Brunson posted 36 points and 11 assists in a 114–109 loss against the Pacers.
+On May 23, In game 2 of the Eastern Conference finals, Brunson posted 36 points and 11 assists in a 114–109 loss against the Pacers.
 He passed Ewing for the most 30-point playoff game in Knicks history.
 Also, only Michael Jordan and LeBron James have more 35-point, 10-assist playoff games in the Eastern Conference in NBA history.
-On May 29, In Game 5 of the Eastern Conference Finals, Brunson had 32 points, five rebounds, and five assists in the Knicks’ 111–94 victory over the Pacers.
+On May 29, in game 5 of the Eastern Conference finals, Brunson had 32 points, five rebounds, and five assists in the Knicks' 111–94 victory over the Pacers.
 It was his 10th game this postseason with at least 30 points and five assists, making him one of only four players in NBA history to reach that mark in a single playoff run.
 The other three players to achieve this are Michael Jordan, LeBron James and Shai Gilgeous-Alexander.
-The Knicks would go on to lose to the Pacers in six games, falling 125–108 in the Game 6 closeout.
+The Knicks would go on to lose to the Pacers in six games, falling 125–108 in the game 6 closeout.